Oncoscience

 Sanger sequencing-based profiling of TP53

 In this study, Sanger sequencing was employed to characterize TP53 status in OVCAR3 cell line, a widely used in vitro model for HGSOC.
 The successful sequencing was performed to compare the wild type clinical sample with wild type laboratory sample.
-The Sanger sequencing remain gold standard method and used for known target sequence with high precision and base calling quality are needed.
-The sequencing chromatogram of both wild type clinical and wild type laboratory samples were obtained from reverse primer and confirmed the accuracy of the data.
-The chromatograms base calling quality was fast and clear with minimal noise in background.
-The sequencing alignment reads the TP53 which was well characterized the HGSOC.
+Sanger sequencing remains the gold standard method and is used for known-target sequences where high precision and base-calling quality are needed.
+The sequencing chromatogram of both wild type clinical and wild type laboratory samples were obtained from a reverse primer to confirm the accuracy of the data.
+The chromatograms base-calling quality was fast and clear with minimal noise in the background.
+The sequencing alignment reads the TP53 which well-characterized the HGSOC.
 The findings were consistent and validated the methodology.
-Sanger sequencing remain desirable for targeted low throughput analysis with high base precision.
-It is highly suitable when confirming the wild type target sequence with limited number of sample.
-It is simple, cost effective and less use of bioinformatics requirements and make it approachable for most molecular laboratories.
+Sanger sequencing remains desirable for targeted low throughput analysis with high base precision.
+It is highly suitable when confirming the wild type target sequence with a limited number of samples.
+It is simple, cost effective and has less bioinformatics requirements and make it approachable for most molecular laboratories.
 So the Sanger sequencing application for TP53 profiling provided reliable and high quality data and confirmed the comparable wild type.
-These outputs not only validated the genetic profile of OVCAR3 cell line but also helpful in ovarian cancer research.
+These outputs not only validated the genetic profile of OVCAR3 cell line but is also helpful in ovarian cancer research.

 Clinical implication

-The OVCAR3 cell line identification provide opportunities for targeted therapeutic intrusions, though comprehensive molecular profiling to guide personalized treatment approaches.
+The OVCAR3 cell line identification provides opportunities for targeted therapeutic intrusions with comprehensive molecular profiling to guide personalized treatment approaches.
 This study engaged Sanger sequencing to investigate the OVCAR3 cell line landscape for high grade serous ovarian carcinoma (HGSOC).
-The Figure 3 findings align with existing literature and underscoring the utility of OVCAR3 in bridging laboratory models with clinical insights.
+The Figure 3 findings align with existing literature and underscores the utility of OVCAR3 in bridging laboratory models with clinical insights.
 The Sanger sequencing analysis identified a TP53 gene in OVCAR3 cell line, a trademark of HGSOC.
 The use of Sanger sequencing allowed for fast and quantitative detection of nucleotides within a precise target region of TP53.
 This technique offers numerous advantages including higher sensitivity for detecting low-frequency variants.
 Particularly, Sanger sequencing is highly suitable for genetic detection and information that can be helpful for understanding the tumor.

 MATERIALS AND METHODS